nikhilnair31/pisswash/README.md

 ## Todo

-- [ ] Add actual stun on slap
-- [ ] Add screen shake
-- [ ] Add water fountain, water bottle, beer, shots and more with each different feature
 - [ ] Add scoring system
 - [ ] Add a stain manager to check if all cleaned
+- [ ] Add screen color flash red on slap
+- [ ] Add water fountain, water bottle, beer, shots and more with each different feature
 - [ ] Change the fountain thing to fill only while holding down E key

 ## Done

+- [x] Add screen shake
+- [x] Add actual stun on slap
 - [x] Add drunken haze effect to screen
 - [x] Decide if getting kidney stone stops pee or makes you pee blood
 - [x] Add QTE when getting kidney stone